 Tomy Hide ‘n’ Squeak eggs – £4.89

-Oliver was bought these as a present for his Christening and they are one of most played with toys in the toybox.
-Oliver particularly likes to empty the box as soon as the last egg is put away and finds it hilariously entertaining to watch his Grandad despair after the fifth time this happens.
+Bear was bought these as a present for his Christening and they are one of most played with toys in the toybox.
+Bear particularly likes to empty the box as soon as the last egg is put away and finds it hilariously entertaining to watch his Grandad despair after the fifth time this happens.

 The box contains six different coloured eggs that squeak when they are pressed down.
 Each egg also has a different shape on the bottom of it that can be matched up to the shape in the box, which is not only great for colour and shape recognition but is also good for developing motor skills.